 If we take Starburst as an example, the game’s lowest possible wager is £0.01 per line, and it has ten fixed pay lines.
 If you received 20 free spins for this game, each of your free spins is worth £0.01 X 10 pay lines = £0.10.
 Multiply £0.10 by 20 free spins and the total amount is £2.

 Like other bonuses, there are rules that you have to meet before you can withdraw your winnings.
-Also, it is impossible for you to win any jackpot prize because your spin is worth the least bet amount.
+Also, you can’t win any jackpot prize because your spin is worth the least bet amount.

 The cashback is given to players who lost.
 The most common is 5% of your net losses, and you will get this cashback every week.